 Continue across the next field to arrive at the bridge which we need to cross…

-14. Once over, climb the stiles & keep straight ahead through the trees, ignoring the footpath heading off right to Finedon.
+14. Once over, climb the stiles (NOT the one going right) & keep straight ahead through the trees, ignoring the footpath heading off right to Finedon.
 Once out of the trees walk diagonally left between the bushes below.
 This area appears like it could get extremely muddy in wet weather

 Look for the footbridge across the Ise…